Mort Sahl: Declining career in 1960s

+Once Kennedy was in office, Sahl returned to his policy of making jokes about the incumbent with Sahl saying, “If you were the only person left on the planet, I would have to attack you".
+JFK's father Joseph Kennedy made a few calls, Sahl’s club bookings began to dry up.
+One morning, Banducci went to the Hungry i which was still booking Sahl and found the doors chained and padlocked by the IRS in demand of back taxes.

+“My so-called liberal supporters have all moved in with the establishment,” he said from the stage at one preview.
+“The same people who like jokes about John Foster Dulles and Goldwater suddenly freeze when they hear satirical humor about Vietnam or the war on poverty.
+That’s my job”.

-Following Kennedy's assassination in 1963, Sahl's interest in who was responsible was so great that he became a deputized member of District Attorney of New Orleans Jim Garrison's team to investigate the assassination.
-As a result, Sahl's comedy would often reflect his politics and included readings and commentary about the Warren Commission Report, of which he consistently disputed the accuracy.
+Following Kennedy's assassination in 1963, Sahl's interest in who was responsible was so great that he became a deputized member of District Attorney of New Orleans Jim Garrison's team to investigate the assassination In 1968 he used his influence to get Garrison a spot on The Tonight Show Starring Johnny Carson and also arranged for Garrison to be interviewed by Playboy.
+Warren Commission critic, Mark Lane, was invited on Sahl's talk show multiple times.
+As a result of this interest, Sahl's comedy would often reflect his politics and included readings and commentary about the Warren Commission Report, of which he consistently disputed the accuracy.
 He alienated much of his audience, was effectively blacklisted, and more of his planned shows were cancelled.
 His income dropped from $1 million to $13,000 by 1964.
-According to Nachman, the excessive focus on the Kennedy assassination details was Sahl's undoing and wrecked his career.
+According to Nachman, the extensive focus on the Kennedy assassination details was Sahl's undoing and wrecked his career.
 Sahl later admitted that "there's never been anything that had a stronger impact on my life than this issue," but added that he nonetheless "thought it was a wonderful quest."

 Partial comeback

 By the 1970s, the rising tide of counterculture eventually fueled Sahl's partial comeback as a veteran comedian, and he was included with the new comedians breaking into the field, such as George Carlin, Lily Tomlin, and Richard Pryor.
 In the 1980s he headlined for Banducci's new clubs in San Francisco.
 In the late 1980s he was trying to write screenplays, besides doing sporadic shows around the country.
 In 1987 he had a successful multiweek run in Australia.